-Mam Doorway, Chapel of the Intercession, New York.
-Showing Symbols of Eighteen Events in the Life of Our Lord.
+Crypt Dourway, Chapel of the Intercession, New York, Showing Our Lord Reigning from the Tree, and Eleven Symbols of the Development of the Temporal and the Spiritual Life.
+Main Doorway, Chapel of the Intercession, New York.
+Showing Symbols of Eighteen Events in the Life of CRAM, GOODHUE AND FERGUSON, ARCHITECTS.
+Our Lord.

 Details of the Jambs of the Main Doorway, Chapel of the Intercession, New York, Showing (Begin at Lower Left and Read Upward) the Annunciation, Visitation, Nativity, Epiphany, Purification, Flight into Egypt, Baptism; (Upper Right, Reading Downward) Crown of Thorns, Five Wounds, Crucifixion, Resurrection, Christ the Conqueror, Pentecost, and the Last Judgment.
+CRAM, GOODHUE AND FERGUSON, ARCHITECTS.

-Details of Crypt Doorway, Chapel of the Intercession, New York, Showing Bread and Wine (on the Right Jamb) and Chalice and Paten (on Left) Symbolizing the Eucharist; Whip (on Right) and Penitent Figure (on Left) Symbols of Penitence; Bishop's Mitre (Right) and Hand Laid on a Head (Left), Signifying Confirmation; and Cherub (Right) and Font (Left) Representing Birth and Holy Baptism
+Details of Crypt Doorway, Chapel of the Intercession, New York, Showing Bread and Wine (on the Right Jamb) and Chalice and Paten (on Left) Symbolizing the Eucharist; Whip (on Right) and Penitent Figure (on Left) Symbols of Penitence; Bishop's Mitre (Right) and Hand Laid on a Head (Left), Signifying Confirmation; and Cherub (Right) and Font (Left) Representing Birth and Holy Baptism CRAM, GOODHUE AND FERGUSON, ARCHITECTS.

-Details of South Narthex Doorway, Chapel of the Intersession, New York, Showing Symbols of the Work of Christian Mercy: Instructing the Ignorant (Books); Feeding the Hungry (Bread and Knife); Giving Drink to the Thirsty (Ewer and Cup); Clothing the Naked (Cloak); Ransoming the Captive (Broken Manacles); Harbouring the Harbourless (Open Door); Visiting the Sick (Flowers and Fruit); Burying the Dead (Coffin, Spade and Pickaxe).
+Details of South Narthex Doorway, Chapel of the Intersession, New York, Showing Symbols of the Work of Christian Mercy: Instructing the Ignorant (Books); Feeding the Hungry (Bread and Knife); Giving Drink to the Thirsty (Ever and Cup); Clothing the Naked (Cloak); Ransoming the Captive (Broken Manacles); Harbouring the Harbourless (Open Door); Visiting the Sick (Flowers and Fruit); Burying the Dead (Cofin, Spade and Pickaze).
+CRAM, GOODHUE AND FERGUSON, ARCHITECTS.

 Details of North Narthex Doorway, Chapel of the Intercession, New York, Showing Symbols of the Litany Petitions, The Church (Ship, Caravel), Crown, Sceptre and "Pax," Holy Orders (Mitre, Chalice, Paten), Heart on Tablet of the Ten Commandments, Fruits of the Spirit (Rayed Dove), Satan under Foot, Land and Water (Winged Sandal and Oar), Fruits of the Earth, Agnus Dei and Cross, and IHC in Rayed Vesica.
+CRAM, GOODHUE AND FERGUSON, ARCHITECTS.

 Six Symbols from the Exterior of the Chapel of the Intercession, New York.
 On the Left Are Shown the Symbols of the Father, the Son and the Holy Ghost.
 On the Right May Be Seen the Harp of David, the Tower of David and the Root of Jesse.

-Portion of the Reredos, St. Thomas' Church, New York, Showing the Cross, the Four Evangelists, the Passion Symbols, the Crown of Thorns, the Crown,

-Adoring Angels, etc.

 CRAM, GOODHUE AND FERGUSON, ARCHITECTS.

+Portion of the Reredos, St. Thomas' Church, New York, Showing the Cross, the Four Evangelists, the Passion Symbols, the Crown of Thorns, the Crown, Adoring Angels, etc. CRAM, GOODHUE AND FERGUSON, ARCHITECTS.
 LEE O. LAWRIE, SCULPTOR

 Symbols from the Stained Glass at Concordia Evangelical Lutheran Theological Seminary, St. Louis, Showing the Ship, the Rod of Aaron, the Lion, the Pelican, the Anchor and Fish and St. Peter's Keys.
 CHARLES ZELLAR KLAUDER, ARCHITECT.
 NICOLAI D'ASCENZO, ARTIST.

 Symbols of the Virgin Mary, St. John, a Figure Surrounded by an Aureole, and the Ship of the Church, First Three from St. Vincent Ferrer, New York.
 BERTRAM G. GOODHUE, ARCHITECT.
 Ship From First Baptist Church, Pittsburgh, CRAM, GOODHUE AND FERGUSON, ARCHITECTS.